Ghulam Bombaywala: Early life

 Bombaywala was born and raised in Karachi.
-His family name originated from India, where his parents came from.
+He is a Halai Memon, and his family migrated to Pakistan from India during the Partition of 1947.
+His mother’s name is Zeenat after whom he later named the Zeenat Foundation.

 He attended primary and secondary school in Karachi, first going to the Unique English School, then Church Mission School (CMS), then the Government National College, where he got an intermediate school diploma or an "Inter".

 Career

 1970s and 1980s

 At age 17, in 1973 he arrived in Houston on a student visa.
 On arrival, he had fewer than $50 ($ according to inflation) in cash.
 That year he began studying at South Texas Junior College.
 After arriving, he began working as a busboy.
 At first he had started a chain of convenience stores after saving enough funds to do so.
 He ultimately earned an associate degree from the University of Houston–Downtown College.
 Bombaywala was part-owner of ten convenience stores and four liquor stores in 1982.

 With his saved funds, he bought an Italian restaurant in Montrose, Michelangelo's.
 At one time Michelangelo's had refused to employ Bombaywala for a busboy position due to his low English fluency.
 He had also established a restaurant chain, Marco's.
-He later bought partial ownership of James Coney Island and other restaurant chains.

 In the late 1980s, Bombaywala traveled to New York City for five days to do research on delicatessens.
 Each day, he ate at three different delicatessens.
-After he returned to Houston, he took recipes from one of the partners who agreed to work with him, Mrs. Katz.
-By 1989 he opened Guggenheim's Delicatessen, a New York-style deli, located at the intersection of San Felipe and Post Oak Boulevard.
+After he returned to Houston, he took recipes from one of the partners who agreed to work with him, Doris Katz.
+In 1989 he, Katz, and Irvin Kaplan, opened Guggenheim's Delicatessen, a New York-style deli located at the intersection of San Felipe and Post Oak Boulevard.